 After opening or attempting to install the file, a security prompt will likely appear, warning you about installing apps from "unknown sources."
 Bark is not an unknown source, so don't worry.
 (What are apps from unknown sources?)

-- Tap Settings on the prompt below:
+- Tap Settings on the prompt about Unknown Sources:

 A Quick Note About Family Link: